Where is the Grand Canyon? & The Basics You Need to Know

 Where is the Grand Canyon & How to Get There

-You may be surprised to learn there are three entrances to the Grand Canyon National Park:
+The Park is in the northwest region of Arizona.
+You may be surprised to learn there are three entrances to the park:

 - South Rim: The south rim is the main park entrance.
 South Rim map